Pre-Physician Assistant Studies (BS)

 • Job-shadowing opportunities

-You will graduate from USF ready to pursue a physician assistant graduate program and, ultimately, a rewarding career as a healthcare practitioner — for less than half the cost of training and education of a physician.
+You will graduate from Saint Francis ready to pursue a physician assistant graduate program and, ultimately, a rewarding career as a healthcare practitioner — for less than half the cost of training and education of a physician.

 Hands-On Learning from the Start

-Developing into a caring, competent physician assistant requires practical experience and, at USF, you will get plenty of it:
+Developing into a caring, competent physician assistant requires practical experience and, at Saint Francis, you will get plenty of it:

 • Project- and team-based learning